ness001/webview2-winrt-reference/1-0-955-prerelease/winrt/corewebview2environmentoptions.md

 [AdditionalBrowserArguments](#additionalbrowserarguments) | Gets or sets the additional browser arguments to change the behavior of the WebView.
 [AllowSingleSignOnUsingOSPrimaryAccount](#allowsinglesignonusingosprimaryaccount) | Determines whether to enable single sign on with Azure Active Directory (AAD) resources inside WebView using the logged in Windows account and single sign on (SSO) with web sites using Microsoft account associated with the login in Windows account.
 [Language](#language) | Gets or sets the default display language for WebView.
-[TargetCompatibleBrowserVersion](#targetcompatiblebrowserversion) | Gets or sets the version of the WebView2 Runtime binaries required to be compatible with the your app.
+[TargetCompatibleBrowserVersion](#targetcompatiblebrowserversion) | Gets or sets the version of the WebView2 Runtime binaries required to be compatible with your app.

 ## Properties